Agent Data Protocol: Unifying Datasets for Diverse, Effective Fine-tuning of LLM Agents: Data Sampling for Balanced Training

 \subsection{Domain-Specific Data Filtering}

 Beyond balanced sampling, we apply domain-specific filtering to optimize training effectiveness for each agent framework based on their evaluation focus and capabilities.

 \textbf{OpenHands and SWE-Agent Training Data.} For OpenHands CodeActAgent and SWE-Agent, which are primarily evaluated on coding and software engineering tasks (SWE-Bench, AgentBench OS, and GAIA), we use only the \textit{non-web} portion of the ADP training corpus.
 This includes datasets focused on code generation, software engineering, general agent instruction following, and API/tool usage.
 Specifically, we exclude web browsing datasets Mind2Web, Go-Browse, NNetNav, and Synatra to avoid potential interference from web-specific interaction patterns that are not applicable to command-line and coding environments.
+Thus, using the sampling multipliers in \autoref{tab:sampling-weights}, the total number of training samples used is around 30K.
+Future experiments could explore different sampling multipliers and examine the effect of each dataset on coding and software engineering tasks.

 \textbf{AgentLab Training Data.} For AgentLab, which is designed for web browsing tasks and we evaluated exclusively it on WebArena, we use only the \textit{web} portion of the ADP training corpus.
 This includes datasets focused on web navigation, browser-based task completion, and web-specific agent instruction following (Mind2Web, Go-Browse, NNetNav, and Synatra).
 We exclude coding and software engineering datasets to ensure the model is optimized for web browsing patterns and UI element interaction without dilution from less compatible domains.
+Thus, using the sampling multipliers in \autoref{tab:sampling-weights}, the total number of training samples used is around 20K.
+Future experiments could explore different sampling multipliers and examine the effect of each dataset on web tasks.